-The weighed sample (generally 10 to 40 g) is irradiated epithermally for 20 minutes in a neutron flux with an approximate density of 1 x 10 neutrons/cm/second.
-Counting begins seven days after irradiation. counting time is somewhat variable (6 to 11 minutes) and is matrix dependent.
-Counting is done on a germaniumlithium co-axial counter.
+The weighed sample (up to 40 g) is irradiated epithermally for 20 minutes in a neutron flux with an approximate density of 1 x 1011 neutrons/cm2/second.
+Counting begins seven days after irradiation. counting time is somewhat variable (approximately 15 minutes) and is matrix dependent.
+Counting is done on a germanium-lithium co-axial counter.
 The counting data is accumulated on a VAX computer and is subsequently converted to concentrations.
 Numerous international reference samples are irradiated with each batch of routine samples.
-Elements determined by INA analyses include: Na, Sc, Cr, Fe, Co, Ni, Zn, As, Se, Br, Rb, Zr, Mo, Ag, Cd, Sn, Sb, Te, Cs, Ba, La, Ce, Sm, Eu, Tb, Yb, Lu, Hf, Ta, W, Ir, Au, Th, and U. The sample weight is also reported.
+Elements determined by INAA include: Na, Sc, Cr, Fe, Co, Ni, Zn, As, Se, Br, Rb, Zr, Mo, Ag, Cd, Sn, Sb, Te, Cs, Ba, La, Ce, Sm, Eu, Tb, Yb, Lu, Hf, Ta, W, Ir, Au, Th, and U. The sample weight is also reported.
 Data for Zn, Se, Zr, Ag, Cd, Sn, Te, and Ir are not published because of inadequate detection limits and/or precision.